-The department offers the following degrees: M.A. (including several specialized terminal MA tracks as well as an MA that leads to the Ph.D.), Ph.D., M.A.T.
+The department offers a Ph.D. degree as well as several specialized terminal MA tracks, the M.A.T.
 (Master of Arts and Education) and a joint M.A. with the School of Library and Information Sciences.

-Our department is the home of two journals of international reputation: the American Historical Review, the journal of the major professional organization in the U.S. devoted to the study of history, the American Historical Association, and the Journal of American History, the journal of the Organization of American Historians, the major professional organization devoted to the history of the U.S. The third journal, the Indiana Magazine of History is widely recognized as one of the best journals devoted to local and regional history.
-All three journals hire their staff from among our graduate students.
-Such employment provides fee remissions and assistantships as well as excellent training in historical writing and acquaintance with the latest trends in historical scholarship.
+Our department is the home of four prestigious journals.
+The American Historical Review is the journal of the major professional organization in the U.S. devoted to the study of history, the American Historical Association, the Journal of American History is the journal of the Organization of American Historians, the major professional organization devoted to the history of the U.S. Diplomatic History, which moved to Indiana University in 2014, is the journal of the Society for Historians of American Foreign Relations, an organization that includes scholars in U.S. history, world history, international relations, and area studies.
+The Indiana Magazine of History is widely recognized as one of the best journals devoted to local and regional history.
+All four journals hire their staff from among our graduate students.
+Such employment provides assistantships, usually with fee remissions, as well as excellent training in historical writing and acquaintance with the latest trends in historical scholarship.
 These experiences are unique to our history department.

-Indiana University is also the home of the Center for the Study of History and Memory, a pioneering center which has helped shape the practice of oral history.
+Indiana University is also the home of the Center for Documentary Research and Practice, a pioneering center which has helped shape the practice of oral history.
 The Center also has a number of assistantships and provides unique training in the field.

 Indiana University is one of the leaders in area studies, among them African Studies, East Asian Studies, Jewish Studies, Latin American and Caribbean Studies, Polish Studies, Russian and East European Studies, Central Eurasian Studies, and West European Studies.
 These programs offer an unprecedented opportunity to broaden your training by their interest in the languages, cultures, politics, and economics of these areas.
 Many provide assistantships and Foreign Language and Area Studies Fellowships for students studying foreign languages.